FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ### Speech to Text

-Next setup speech to text.We are using a speech recognition engine, [Vosk](https://alphacephei.com/vosk/), which is made by researchers at Carnegie Mellon University.
+Next setup speech to text.
+We are using a speech recognition engine, [Vosk](https://alphacephei.com/vosk/), which is made by researchers at Carnegie Mellon University.
 Vosk is amazing because it is an offline speech recognition engine; that is, all the processing for the speech recognition is happening onboard the Raspberry Pi.
 ```
-pip3 install vosk
+pip install vosk
+pip install sounddevice
 ```

 Test if vosk works by transcribing text: